Old Testament Timeline

 597

 Jerusalem is attacked a second time by Babylon.
-King Jehoiachin, Judah's eighteen year old ruler (2Kings 24:8), is taken captive as well as his family, servants and many others.
+King Jehoiachin, Judah's eighteen year old ruler (2Kings 24:8), is taken captive in the spring of the year along with his family, servants and many others.
 Zedekiah is set up as a puppet king over Judah (2Kings 24 - 25).

 597 - 570